Overview

 - appended via

-and then exposed in the do notation for later usage (listen
+telland then exposed in the do notation for later usage (listen) - appended via

-after it is modified by a function (pass
+tellafter it is modified by a function (pass)

 Derived Functions

-: modifies the non-output data returned by a computation before appending it viatell
+listens: same aslistenbut modifies the non-output data before exposing it to the do notationcensor: modifies the non-output data returned by a computation before appending it viatell.

 Laws, Instances, and Miscellaneous Functions